 Ultimate Tensile Strength

-Ultimate tensile strength of duplex stainless steels – SAF 2205 is 620 MPa.
+The ultimate tensile strength of duplex stainless steel – SAF 2205 is 620 MPa.

-Ultimate tensile strength of precipitation hardening steels – 17-4PH stainless steel depends on heat treatment process, but it is about 1000 MPa.
+The ultimate tensile strength of precipitation hardening steel – 17-4PH stainless steel depends on the heat treatment process, but it is about 1000 MPa.

-Yield strength of duplex stainless steels – SAF 2205 is 440 MPa.
+The yield strength of duplex stainless steel – SAF 2205 is 440 MPa.

-Yield strength of precipitation hardening steels – 17-4PH stainless steel depends on heat treatment process, but it is about 850 MPa.
+The yield strength of precipitation hardening steels – 17-4PH stainless steel depends on heat treatment, but it is about 850 MPa.

 Young’s Modulus of Elasticity